 Another branch of research has focused on how these brain areas and their activation change over the course of human development.
 One method of doing this is comparing the steady-state visual evoked potential (SSVEPs) response profiles, which are measured using electroencephalography (EEG), of infants and adults.
 Current research suggests that there is a prolonged developmental period before the fully mature motion processing network is established.
 Adults and infants show similar SSVEP response profiles to local motion, but strongly differ in response to rotational optic flow patterns with temporally modulating motion coherence (Hou et al., 2009).
 Infants show the strongest brain responses to stimuli at large displacements/fast speeds, while adults show strongest responses at small displacements/slow speeds, indicating a clear developmental change in the motion perception brain network.
 Behavioral studies have been performed on both monkey (Kiorpes & Movshon, 2004) and human children (Hadad, Maurer, & Lewis, 2010) to support the physiological evidence of this sensitivity shift.
 For specific optic flow patterns, infants show the largest SSVEPs to direction-reversing linear flows and adults show the largest SSVEPs to radial flows (Gilmore et al., 2007).
+This finding verifies that the human visual system undergoes prolonged development in higher order motion processing.

-Fesi et al., (2014) investigate the effects of pattern and speed of optic flow patterns on SSVEP response sensitivity.
-The results of th study indicated that the evoked cortical responses associated with the temporal modulation of coherent global motion do indeed differ across different patterns and speeds, although the effects of each vary by channel.
-SSVEP responses in the medial and lateral channels were found to be stronger for radial optic flow pattern than for translation or rotation.
+To further understand motion processing within adults, Fesi et al., (2014) investigated the effects of pattern and speed of optic flow patterns on SSVEP response sensitivity.
+The results of the study indicated that the evoked cortical responses associated with the temporal modulation of coherent global motion do indeed differ across different patterns and speeds, although the effects of each vary by channel, or brain area.
+SSVEP responses in the medial and lateral channels were found to be stronger for radial optic flow patterns than for translation or rotation.
 The distribution of the brain responses to radial flow differed when speed was altered.
 At slow speeds, strong bilateral activation was seen, while more dorsomedial activation was seen at faster speeds.
 Similar shifts were seen in the other flow patterns as well but to a lesser degree.
 Across all three patterns, SSVEP amplitudes increased as speed increased.
 At faster speeds, responses to all patterns looked increasingly similar, indicating pattern general motion processing at high speeds.
 Taken together, these findings indicate differential recruitment of brain circuits sensitive to different speed and pattern combinations.

 The lateral brain activation patterns seen in response to radial flow are likely associated with the activation of hMT or MST brain area.
-As previously stated, radial flow is the dominant pattern of optic flow is representative of forward translation through depth (De Jong et al., 1994).
+As previously stated, radial flow is the dominant pattern of optic flow and is representative of an observer experiencing forward translation through depth (De Jong et al., 1994).
 Many studies have already identified MST as being important in detecting the flow patterns associated with self-motion (Duffy & Wurtz, 1991, 1997; Huk, Dougherty, & Heeger, 2002; Komatsu & Wurtz, 1988).